Shlw/shlw.github.io/_pages/about.md

   - /about.html
 ---

-* I'm a fourth-year graduate student in [the theory group of UC Berkeley](http://theory.cs.berkeley.edu/). **I plan to graduate next year and look for postdoc positions.**
+* I'm a fourth-year graduate student in [the theory group of UC Berkeley](http://theory.cs.berkeley.edu/).
 * I'm very lucky to have [Avishay Tal](http://www.avishaytal.org/) be my advisor.
 * My research interests lie in the general area of theoretical computer science, with a recent focus on provable quantum advantages, Boolean function analysis, and quantum cryptography.